scottjason/nextjs-authentication-boilerplate/README.md

 ## Description

-Boilerplate with JWT authentication middleware using Edge Runtime.
+Boilerplate with JWT authentication middleware using Edge Runtime and lazy loading with dynamic imports.

 Builit with NextJS, Typescript, Prisma, PostgreSQL and Tailwind